ck4adventure/recipe-app/src/content/graphql/setup-rails.md

 4. Reinstate Railties

-   From `/config/application.rb`, uncomment the sprockets/railties
+   From `/config/application.rb`, uncomment the sprockets/railties, as it is normally unneeded for an API app.

    ```ru
    require "action_cable/engine"